Parrottrek Journal 2007

 have been in months.
 Don't get us wrong it has been great, but crazy at the same

 time.
-We have been camped out at Frank's grandparents where after climbing
+We have been camped out at Frank's grandparents where after climbing over

-the leaves, and as you look out into the field, there are dozens and dozens of birds
+leaves, and as you look out into the field, there are dozens and dozens of birds

 feeding in the bird feeder and bath.
 Bradley was even brave enough to float in his